Pre-heat the oven to 180'C.

 «This pudding can be baked in a larger baking dish and served straight from the dish.»

 This dessert is a little bit of a mystery: a lumpy batter goes into the oven, and a moreish sponge comes out.
-To top it off, when the pudding is unmolded, a lovely sauce has miraculously formed at the bottom of the tin.
+To top it off, when the pudding is unmolded, a lovely sauce has miraculously formed under a thin layer of cake.